Ziauddin University

 Medical Masks Versus N95 Respirators for Preventing COVID-19 Among Health Care Workers

-Ziauddin University was awarded a Public Engagement Bursary by the Mahidol Oxford Tropical Medicine Research Unit (MORU) for the “Establishment of a Public and Patient Involvement and Engagement (PPIE) Group in a Clinical Trials Unit in Pakistan.”
-Led by Dr. Timo Tolppa and Dr. Arishay Hussaini in collaboration with global partners, the project successfully established Pakistan’s first PPIE group to support clinical trials.
+Ziauddin University was awarded a Public Engagement Bursary of £10,000 (Grant Number: A-20-0007/003) by the Mahidol Oxford Tropical Medicine Research Unit (MORU) in 2023, for the “Establishment of a Public and Patient Involvement and Engagement (PPIE) Group in a Clinical Trials Unit in Pakistan.”
+Led by Dr. Timo Tolppa and Dr. Arishay Hussaini in collaboration with global partners, this 14-month grant project successfully established Pakistan’s first PPIE group to support clinical trials.

 Comprising patient caregivers and community representatives, the group has made meaningful contributions to the informed consent processes for international trials such as Mega-ROX and REMAP-CAP.
 Their input has helped make these processes more culturally appropriate, locally relevant, and accessible.